salman1hasan/nft-marketplace-drop/README.md

-20.Can see all the members of a role at once 21.Contract extension and have the import from the thirdweb 22.If the default admin role is getting granted that permission and add thirdweb permisionless/enumerable.sol
+20.Can see all the members of a role at once 21.Contract extension and have the import from the thirdweb 22.If the default admin role is getting granted that permission and add thirdweb permisionless/enumerable.sol 23.Add bytes public constant NickNamer_role and add nicknamer_role 24.Public only role and add nicknamer_role
+25.Add Permission(nickNamer_role, msg.sender);
+26.Add default admin role
+27.Add nicknamer_role and add msg.sender
+28.NPX thirdweb deploy
+29.Npx thirdweb release
+30.Add thirdweb and add nfts with nicnames
+31.Once the contract is deployed it comes with a bunch of data and add variables with encrypt decrpy 32.Add getClaimTimestamp and add the inputs and add the address and add the getrevealuri 33.Add contract parameters, my cool nfts and add mycoolnfts 34.Add royalty recipient and add the royalty bps which is the percent 35.PrimarySalereceipenet and add the goerli and add the deploy now 36.Add contract deployment
+37.Add the contract and add functions default admin role 38.Create a web 3.0 app outside of the folder